 What happens after MSME case filing

-After MSME case filing through MSME Samadhan portal, the MSME complaint is forwarded to the concerned buyer.
-The buyer is given 15 days to respond to the complaint.
+After filing an MSME case through the MSME Samadhaan portal, the system forwards the MSME complaint to the concerned buyer.
+The buyer has 15 days to respond to the complaint to the concerned complainant.

 What happens if buyer does not respond or pay after MSME case filing

-If a buyer does not respond or pay after a case has been filed by an MSE on the MSME Samadhan portal, the case is forwarded to the respective MSME facilitation council.
+If an MSE files a case on the MSME Samadhaan portal and the buyer does not respond or pay, the system forwards the case to the respective MSME facilitation council.

 MSME facilitation council then convert this complaint into an MSME case.